Fall Leader Retreat

 |Questions?
 Email us at firstname.lastname@example.org|

-Basic Outdoor Awareness (BOA) is the prerequisite for several other trainings including all outdoor sessions.
-Get the extra tools you need to guide your girls in the directions they wish to go.
-You will learn about progressions, connect with other leaders, day trips, and get some ideas for exploring outside your normal meeting place in a safe way.
+BOA is the prerequisite for several other trainings, including all Outdoor Skills sessions.
+Get the extra tools you need to guide your girls in their outdoor adventures.
+You will learn about progression, connect with other leaders, learn about day trips, and get some ideas for safely exploring outside your normal meeting place.

 Equipped for the Journey

-Teaching a Journey can be fun and exciting.
+Working through a Journey book can be fun and exciting!
 In this session you will explore how to unlock the Journey books to lead the girls towards greater discoveries.

 Outdoor Skills 1

-Is required when taking your troop on a simple over night, skills will include: preparing for a simple overnight, basic meal planning, how to cook on a propane stove and safely cook on a fire place.
+This training is required when taking your troop on a simple overnight trip.
+Skills will include: preparing for a simple overnight, basic meal planning, how to cook on propane stove and how to safely cook in a fire place.

-Traveling with a group of girls is different than traveling with your family.
-Join us as we learn the basics for group travel including planning, itineraries, transportation, budgets, group dynamics, safety, insurance, and more.
+Traveling with a group of girls is different from traveling with your family.
+Join us as we learn the basics for group travel including planning, itineraries, transportation, budgets, group dynamics, safety, insurance and more.
 This training fulfills the requirement for travel up to three nights.